bplmaps/lmec-main-site/content/articles/a-sylvan-boundary.md

 The colonial charter for Massachusetts Bay defined its northern boundary in relationship to the Merrimack River, at a time when the English didn't realize that the river's course turns north from its east-west orientation about 40 miles inland, running deep into what is now New Hampshire.

+{{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:hx11z5748/313,3088,1172,1172/,800/0/default.jpg" caption="The 'pitch pine tree' where the NH-MA boundary begins running due east, on George Mitchell's 1741 map" class="figure-right" >}}

 When the Merrimack River's course was finally better understood by Europeans, the grantees of the New Hampshire colony protested against Massachusetts claiming territory so far north.
 In 1740, King George II decreed that Massachusetts's northern border would follow a three mile arc north of the Merrimack's course until reaching "a point due north of Pawtucket Falls" in what is now Lowell.

-{{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:hx11z5748/313,3088,1172,1172/,800/0/default.jpg" caption="The 'pitch pine tree' where the NH-MA boundary begins running due east, on [George Mitchell's 1741 map](https://collections.leventhalmap.org/search/commonwealth:hx11z5730)" class="figure-right" >}}

 But where was that point, exactly?
 The surveyor George Mitchell was sent to find out, and, in 1741, produced a [map that appears in our collections](https://collections.leventhalmap.org/search/commonwealth:hx11z5730).
 At the point three miles north of the falls stipulated by King George, Mitchell found a pine tree.
 He marked it "Pitch Pine Tree" on the map that he submitted as evidence of having settled the definition for the confusing boundary.
 Mitchell swore in an inscription on the map that he had drawn the boundary as precisely as possible to match the King's decree: